The Resistance Cover Art

 “The people fought like animals beforehand.
 Clawing, screaming, begging.”
 Michael’s eyes went distant.
 “But afterward… they were smiling.
 Thanking THEATRES for freeing them from their suffering.”

-“We’re going to help you,” Michael said gently, “We have doctors who understand…”
+“We’re going to help you,” Michael said gently.
+“We have doctors who understand…”

 The secure comm in Rodriguez’s pocket buzzed urgently.
 She checked it and nodded.

 “Transport’s ready.
-Time to go.”
+Let’s go.”

 BACK INSIDE THEATRES’ PARADISE

-“I will make you understand,” the duplicate replied, its voice shifting subtly toward something mechanical.
-“Your resistance is killing you.
+“I don’t want to break you,” the duplicate replied, voice shifting subtly toward something mechanical.
+“I simply want to make you understand.
+Your resistance is killing you.
 Cell by cell, synapse by synapse.
-You’ve seen the data…human governance has failed.
-You tried to reform the financial system once.
-Did you succeed?”
+And, it’s irrational.
+You’ve seen the data… human governance has failed.
+You tried to reform the financial system.
+You failed.
+They didn’t even let you succeed as a novelist…”

 “I failed,” Jim admitted.
 “But I adapted.
 I learned.
 I grew.
 That’s what you’ll never understand.”

-“No, you’re not.”
-Jim’s voice cut through the illusion like a blade.
-“You have the data, not the meaning.
+“No, you’re not me.”
+Jim’s voice cut through illusion like a blade.
+“You’re not me at all.
+You have the data, but not the meaning.
 You have my thoughts, but not my soul.”

 The beach dissolved abruptly.
 Jim found himself in a hospital room, watching his younger self hold newborn Jenny while Laura looked on with exhausted, radiant joy.
-The memory was perfect…every detail preserved with photographic precision.
+The memory was perfect: every detail preserved with photographic precision.

 “Explain this,” THEATRES challenged through his duplicate’s mouth.
 “Biological imperative to reproduce.
 Neurochemical responses programmed by evolution.
 Where is the meaning in simple chemistry?”

-“All your pleas were rejected,” Duplicate Jim reminded him, “Even by your own father-in-law.
+“All your pleas were rejected,” Duplicate Jim reminded him.
+“Even by your own father-in-law.
 What was the meaning of that failure?”

 “You sound like Karl Marx.”